-Here in Svalbard, a magical experience called the Aurora Borealis is seen more often than in any other inhabited place in the world.
-This is also the only area on the planet where you can watch the northern lights in the daytime during Polar Nights!
+Svalbard residents are lucky to indulge in a magical experience called the aurora borealis more often than anybody else in any inhabited place in the world.
+This is also one of the few areas on the planet where you can watch the northern lights in the daytime during polar nights!

-Northern Lights have enchanted people for almost a lifetime and have always been the subject of legends and myths.
+Northern lights have enchanted people throughout entire history and have always been the subject of legends and myths.
 It was once considered to be a messenger of disaster, war, or a sign of deceased ancestors.
-This natural phenomenon, caused by strong solar winds, attracts thousands of tourists and photographers to the Polar regions.
-Apparently, you can witness this magic during the Polar Night.
-The magnetizing light dancing above the archipelago creates an exceptional magical atmosphere.
+This natural phenomenon, caused by strong solar winds, attracts thousands of tourists and photographers to the Arctic regions.
+You can witness this magic during the Polar Night.
+The magnetizing light dancing above the archipelago creates an exceptional atmosphere.

 The most important thing about observing aurora borealis is being in the right place at the right time.
-Darkness, clear skies, cold air and intense solar activity are the most favourable conditions.
-These factors are especially present in Spitzbergen, where aurora appears from mid-September until late March.
+Darkness, clear skies and intense solar activity are the most favorable conditions.
+These factors are especially present in Spitzbergen, where aurora appears from mid-September until March.

-Still, your best chances of witnessing the Aurora Borealis are from October through to February—these months are dark, but there is still some twilight for daytime activities.
+Your best chances of witnessing aurora borealis are during the darkest period from late October to February.
+At this time, there is no daylight at all, only a bit of twilight for daytime activities.
 October in Svalbard is also the time when accommodation becomes substantially cheaper.

 Once you are in Longyearbyen, the capital of Svalbard, you can just hop on a northern lights bus that will take you away from light pollution into the Arctic night.
 The tour usually lasts for three hours.
 More interesting options include spending the night at Trapper's Cabin, outside Longyearbyen, which will give you more time to photograph the phenomenon and enjoy the silent beauty of the place.
 You can also explore Longyearbyen vicinity on snowshoes, dogsled, or snowmobile.